xiix0/scam/README.md

-Q:	What is the sound of one cat napping?
-A:	Mu.
+In the stairway of life, you'd best take the elevator.